Whats is there to do on Koh Tao?

 Watch a Muay Thai Fight

-There are a few Muay Thai training facilities on the island, and learning this art has become one of the most popular things to do on Koh Tao among the male backpacker market (although ladies, there’s no reason you can’t get involved too!).
-You have to get your timing right to attend a fight night at the local stadium, as scheduled matches only happen once or twice a month.
-Entry is normally only a couple of hundred baht, and an evening at the Muay Thai boxing ring comprises several fights.
+Last of the “top 10 things to do on Koh Tao.”
+There are a few Muay Thai training facilities on the island.
+Learning this art has become one of the most popular things to do on Koh Tao among the male backpacker market (although ladies, there’s no reason you can’t get involved too!).
+You have to get your timing right to attend a fight night at the local stadium.
+Scheduled matches only happen once or twice a month.
+Entry is normally only a couple of hundred baht, and an evening at the boxing ring comprises several fights.
 It’s normal to begin with lightweight matches earlier in the evening – sometimes even with some local children competing in their first-ever bouts.

 You can find out more about Muay Thai training facilities on our gym page.